-Reader question: It seems like every crafter online has a gorgeous craft room straight out of a magazine.
-I don’t have the extra space for a craft room, is it still possible to have a profitable business?
+Reader question: “Hi Christine, It seems like every crafter online has a gorgeous craft room straight out of a magazine.
+I don’t have the extra space for a craft room, is it still possible for me to have a profitable business?”

 My answer: Absolutely!
-As long as you have a place to store your craft supplies and a space to work, you don’t have to have a craft room to sell items made with your Silhouette Cameo.
+As long as you have a place to store your craft supplies and a space to work, you don’t have to have a craft room to sell items made with your Silhouette or Cricut.

-- Kitchen cabinets: I have a few extra cabinets in my kitchen and have dedicated the space to storing my craft supplies.
-I keep everything in this space except for my heat press, Silhouette Cameo, and wood and power tools – which stay in the garage.
-My work space becomes the countertop above the cabinets.
-(Scroll down to the photo below for a peek at my storage!)
+- Kitchen cabinets: While I now have a full fledged craft room (get a tour here), I haven’t always had that luxury.
+I used to keep all my supplies in a few extra cabinets in my kitchen.
+I used to keep everything in this space except for my heat press, Silhouette and Cricut, and wood and power tools – which stayed in the garage.
+My work space then became the countertop above the cabinets.

 - Hanging shoe racks: The small cubbies of over the door shoe racks are perfect for holding rolled vinyl and other crafting goods.